Combinatorial Algorithm for Tropical Linearly Factorized Programming: Basic Results on Tropical Linearly Factorized Programming

-By combining this inequality with \Cref{eq:lconv1}, we obtain Property 2. \end{proof}
+By combining this inequality with \eqref{eq:lconv1}, we obtain Property 2. \end{proof}

-If $\sum_{k \in [p]} \mu^+_k \neq \sum_{j \in [n]} \mu^-_j$, TLFacP \Cref{eq:objective}--\Cref{eq:const} has no optimal solution because of \Cref{prop:linsys,prop:lconv0}.
+If $\sum_{k \in [p]} \mu^+_k \neq \sum_{j \in [n]} \mu^-_j$, TLFacP \eqref{eq:objective}--\eqref{eq:const} has no optimal solution because of \Cref{prop:linsys,prop:lconv0}.
 Hence, we will consider the case where $\sum_{k \in [p]} \mu^+_k = \sum_{j \in [n]} \mu^-_j$.
 This condition is satisfied for the problem obtained by homogenization of an inhomogeneous problem. \Cref{prop:lconv0} will be referred to in the following form.

-\begin{corollary} If $\sum_{k \in [p]} \mu^+_k = \sum_{j \in [n]} \mu^-_j$, the function $f(x)$ defined by~\Cref{eq:objective} satisfies the following properties. \begin{enumerate} \item $f(\alpha \otimes x) = f(x)$ for any $x \in \mathbb{R}_{\max}^n$ and $\alpha \in \mathbb{R}$. \item $f(x) + f(y) \geq f(x \oplus y) + f(x \oplus' y)$ for any $x,y \in \mathbb{R}_{\max}^n$. \end{enumerate} \end{corollary}
+\begin{corollary} If $\sum_{k \in [p]} \mu^+_k = \sum_{j \in [n]} \mu^-_j$, the function $f(x)$ defined by~\eqref{eq:objective} satisfies the following properties. \begin{enumerate} \item $f(\alpha \otimes x) = f(x)$ for any $x \in \mathbb{R}_{\max}^n$ and $\alpha \in \mathbb{R}$. \item $f(x) + f(y) \geq f(x \oplus y) + f(x \oplus' y)$ for any $x,y \in \mathbb{R}_{\max}^n$. \end{enumerate} \end{corollary}

-\subsection{NP-hardness.}
+\subsection{NP-hardness}

-Although the objective function is polyhedral L-convex, finding a global optimum of TLFacP is still difficult because the feasible set is not convex in the sense of the conventional algebra.
+Although the objective function is a polyhedral L-convex function, finding a global optimum of a TLFacP is still difficult because the feasible set is not convex in the sense of conventional algebra.
 Here, we show that TLFacP is NP-hard by constructing a polynomial reduction from the minimum set cover problem.
 A similar technique can be found in~\cite{Butkovic2009}.
-Given a ground set $W$ and a family of subsets $\mathscr{I} = \{ I_1, I_2, \dots, I_n \} \in 2^W$, a subfamily $\{I_{j_1}, I_{j_2}, \dots, I_{j_q}\} \subset \mathscr{I}$ is called a set cover if $I_{j_1} \cup I_{j_2} \cup \cdots \cup I_{j_q} = W$.
+Given a ground set $W$ and a family of subsets $\mathscr{I} = \{ I_1, I_2, \dots, I_n \} \subset 2^W$, a subfamily $\{I_{j_1}, I_{j_2}, \dots, I_{j_q}\} \subset \mathscr{I}$ is called a set cover if $I_{j_1} \cup I_{j_2} \cup \cdots \cup I_{j_q} = W$.
 The minimum set cover is the one that has the smallest number of subsets.
-As the set cover problem is a famous NP-complete problem~\cite{Karp1972}, the minimum set cover problem is NP-hard.
+As the set cover problem is NP-complete~\cite{Karp1972}, the minimum set cover problem is NP-hard.

 \begin{theorem} TLFacP is NP-hard. \end{theorem}